-Should any non-vaccinated person become infected, they will be isolated in one of the designated quarantine/isolation spaces.
-If a person is demonstrating symptoms of COVID-19, they will be immediately tested.
+If a person is demonstrating symptoms of COVID-19, testing will be immediately available.
 We will have onboard the ABBOTT BINAX Rapid Antigen Test.
 Based on the Medical Officer's determination, that person can be placed in a precautionary quarantine even if the initial test was negative.
-Contact tracing will immediately take place to determine unimmunized persons with whom the infected person may have come into contact for a prolonged period.
-Contact cases will be quarantined separately from persons in isolation.